 - Let her sit on fertilized eggs.
 If you have a rooster in your flock, the eggs will likely be fertilized.
 If you have no rooster, you can replace the non-fertilized eggs with fertilized eggs.
 Chicken eggs take 21 days to hatch from the start of incubation.
-When hatch day is near, you can create a “maternity ward” for the hen where has her own food and water and will not be bothered by other flock members.
+When hatch day is near, you can create a “maternity ward” for the hen which has her own food and water and will not be bothered by other flock members.
 She can keep her chicks safe in this space.

 - Replace the eggs with baby chicks for an adoption of sorts.
 Broody hens don’t care about color or kind of chick, they just want babies!
 Broody hens have also been known to raise other species such as ducks or guineas.
 For successful adoption, the chicks should be no older than a week and should be placed under the hen at nighttime.
 Remove any eggs that are under her and replace them with chicks.
 This a great option if you have been wanting to add to your flock, but don’t want to maintain a brooder.
 A mother hen does all the work of feeding and caring for the babies!

 - Try to “break” her broodiness by removing eggs and relocating the hen to somewhere she won’t have access to any more eggs.
 Putting her in a cage or crate, where the bottom has airflow, will help to discourage her broodiness